 \subsection{Data Representation}

 From the principles of implicit representation, it can be seen that in order to train the parameters of this function, the data must be transformed into a set of coordinates and features, i.e., $m=\{({{x}}_{i},{{y}}_{i})\}_{i=1}^{n}$.
 Such a set of coordinates and features corresponds to the input/output pairs of the function, allowing us to learn the function's parameters.
-An individual sample point corresponds to a set of coordinates and features (e.g., an image is a set of position coordinates and individual pixel values).
+An individual sample point corresponds to a set of coordinates and features (i,e., an image is a set of position coordinates and individual pixel values).
 The use of a set representation of coordinates and features is very flexible, as it is independent of whether the data comes from a grid or the sampling resolution.
 The key is that constructing the problem entirely based on sets allows us to divide individual data points into subsets and train on them.
-Specifically, given an individual data point $s=\{({{x}}_{i},{{y}}_{i})\}_{i=1}^{n}$, such as a set of n pixels, we can randomly sample k elements, for example, select $m$ pixels from the $n$ pixels of the entire image.
-Training on these subsets eliminates the direct dependency on data resolution.
-By adopting this approach, it is easy to obtain an implicit expression network that represents low-resolution data when higher resolution data is not required.
-Similarly, when training 3D shapes, there is no need to pass the entire voxel grid to the model.
-Instead, training can be done on subsets of the voxel grid, saving a significant amount of memory.
-This is impossible in standard convolutional models, as they are directly associated with the grid resolution.
-Furthermore, the training method based on the set representation of coordinates and features allows us to model more peculiar data, such as function distributions on manifolds.
-In fact, as long as we can define a coordinate system on the manifold (e.g., polar coordinates on a sphere), our steganographic method can be applied to all forms of data, whether it is used as secret messages or cover data.
+Specifically, given an individual data point $s=\{({{x}}_{i},{{y}}_{i})\}_{i=1}^{n}$, such as a set of n pixels, we can randomly sample k elements(i.e., select $m$ pixels from the $n$ pixels of the entire image).